DanPeled/HMM-OS/README.md

 A costume TOS ( Terminal Operating System)

 Steps to start :
-  1.Create a user.
+  1.Create a user.<br/>
-  2.Choose a password, every space and small thing in the password matters.
+  2.Choose a password, every space and small thing in the password matters.<br/>
   3.Login using your password.